asayers/tailsrv/README.md

 # tailsrv

-**STATUS:** It works, but some documented features are missing.
+**STATUS:** It mostly works, but some documented features are missing.
 (Look out for "TODO"/"FIXME" in the documentation below.)

 tailsrv is a high-performance file-streaming server.
 It's like `tail -f` in server form.
 It has high throughput, low latency, and scales to lots of